-Sarah worked with Kelly Williams on their pamphlet, Ynygordna, published at the end of April 2020 and launched with a university event in The Studio at The Hive, Worcester on the evening of Friday, 1 May, 2020.
+Sarah worked with Kelly Williams on their pamphlet, Ynygordna, published at the end of April 2020.
 Runner-up Miguel Guerreiro Lourenco receives a selection of V. Press titles.

 The inaugural 2018 prize was awarded to Margaret Adkins for her portfolio ‘Mingled Space’.
 Working with V. Press guest editor Ruth Stacey, Margaret's V. Press Prize for Poetry pamphlet is Mingled Space.

 Announcing the 2018 V. Press Prize for Poetry winner, Sarah Leavesley said: “In ‘Mingled Space’, Margaret Adkins weaves together striking imagery, evocative speech and a variety of form and techniques to create a wide-ranging and beguiling look at family, society and life.
 This is a vivid selection of poems that I can see, taste, feel – a worthy winner of the inaugural V. Press Prize for Poetry.”